 The following chromosomal conditions are associated with changes in the structure or number of copies of y chromosome.

-Males with 47,XYY syndrome have one X chromosome and two Y chromosomes in each cell, for a total of 47 chromosomes.
-An extra copy of the genes contained in the pseudoautosomal region of the Y chromosome may explain the tall stature and other features that can affect boys and men with this condition.
+Individuals with 47,XYY syndrome have one X chromosome and two Y chromosomes in each cell, for a total of 47 chromosomes.
+An extra copy of the genes contained in the pseudoautosomal region of the Y chromosome may explain the tall stature and other features that can affect those individuals with this condition.

-Some males with 47,XYY syndrome have an extra Y chromosome in only some of their cells.
+Some people with 47,XYY syndrome have an extra Y chromosome in only some of their cells.
 This phenomenon is called 46,XY/47,XYY mosaicism.More About This Health Condition

-48,XXYY syndrome, a condition that leads to infertility, developmental and behavioral disorders, and other health problems in males, is caused by the presence of an extra X chromosome and an extra Y chromosome in a male's cells.
-Extra genetic material from the X chromosome interferes with male sexual development, preventing the testes from functioning normally and reducing the levels of testosterone (a hormone that directs male sexual development) in adolescent and adult males.
-Extra copies of genes from the pseudoautosomal region of the extra X and Y chromosomes contribute to the signs and symptoms of 48,XXYY syndrome; however, the specific genes have not been identified.More About This Health Condition
+48,XXYY syndrome, a condition that leads to infertility, developmental and behavioral disorders, and other health problems, is caused by the presence of an extra X chromosome and an extra Y chromosome in cells.
+Extra genetic material from the X chromosome interferes with sex development, though affected individuals are often assigned male gender at birth.
+Small testes that do not function normally lead to a reduction in the levels of testosterone (a hormone that directs male sex development).
+Extra copies of genes from the pseudoautosomal regions of the extra X and Y chromosomes likely contribute to the signs and symptoms of 48,XXYY syndrome.More About This Health Condition